 Create your best hormone health with East Asian medicine (a guide).

 But, listen, you’re not just any houseplant.
-You are an exquisite, unique, and treasured plant that needs particular caring for.
+You are an exquisite, unique, and treasured plant that needs particular care.

+The key to great hormone health is understanding what your unique ecosystem requires to help you return to a thriving state.
 This is largely what makes East Asian medicine so successful at treating women’s health issues.
 The medicine was built around observing the imbalances in your body that are preventing healthy homeostasis.
-Once homeostasis is once again achieved, your body knows what to do to thrive.
+Once homeostasis is restored, your body knows what to do to thrive.

 With the right care, you can nurture your body towards greater balance, activate your innate healing responses, and help your hormones to start working for you again.